visheshism/todosapp/README.md

 ## Backend Repository
 The backend repository for the Todos app can be found at [backend-repo](https://github.com/visheshism/todoapp_backend).

-## Deployment Strategy

-We have implemented a deployment strategy that combines the use of two platforms, Vercel and Render, to optimize performance and email functionality.

-- Vercel Deployment: By default, our application is set up to use Vercel for backend deployment.
-Vercel provides exceptional speed and efficiency, ensuring a fast and responsive user experience for most parts of the application.

-- Render Deployment: Additionally, we have integrated Render specifically for email-related endpoints.
-Render offers reliable email functionality, ensuring proper email delivery, which is crucial for applications that rely heavily on email communications.

-This deployment strategy has been implemented based on our specific requirements, but you have the freedom to customize and use a single deployment that meets your specific needs.
-If you prioritize both speed and email functionality, we recommend deploying the application on a platform that provides the necessary performance and reliable email services.

 ## Functionality
 The Todos app UI provides the following functionality: